- Optimizely X Full Stack

 THIS ARTICLE WILL HELP YOU:

-- Understand the hierarchy of accounts, projects, and experiments
+- Understand the hierarchy of accounts, projects, and experiments in Optimizely X Full Stack

 - Decide how to subdivide your account by primary language, native app, or for development and production environments